 First, Sister Annabel applies these lessons to the basics of daily life, learning to breathe, to walk, to eat mindfully, and how we can bring this mindfulness to the experience of our lives: work, activism, suffering, death, and love.
 In the second part she outlines principles of “double-belonging,” showing how it is possible to be at home in more than one spiritual practice.

 The first Westerner to be ordained as a monastic disciple in Thich Nhat Hanh’s Vietnamese Zen lineage Sister Annabel Laity was given the Dharma name Chan Duc, which means True Virtue.
 Now a much-loved senior Dharma teacher in the Plum Village community, Sister Annabel teaches and leads retreats worldwide.
-She is the author of True Virtue: The Journey of an English Buddhist Nun (Parallax Press) and editor of Thich Naht Hanh: Essential Writings (Orbis).
+She is the author of True Virtue: The Journey of an English Buddhist Nun (Parallax Press).